MITS: Making Insulin Treatment Safer

 - Access and make good use of other people and information sources

-We are training senior pharmacists, doctors, nurses and service users to become debriefers.
-These debriefers will be able to conduct case based discussions with foundation doctors about their insulin prescribing, which can be signed off on the doctor's ePortfolio.
-We are training debriefers in every Trust and every F1 and F2 doctor in Northern Ireland will have an opportunity to avail of these if they wish.
-If you are a foundation doctor and would like to arrange a CBD, or would like to become a MITS debriefer please contact your local implementer (download here).
+We are training pharmacists, doctors, nurses and people with diabetes to become debriefers.
+These debriefers will be able to conduct case based discussions with foundation trainees about their insulin prescribing, which can be signed off on the doctor's ePortfolio.
+There are trained debriefers in every Trust and every foundation trainee in Northern Ireland will have an opportunity to avail of these if they wish.
+If you are a foundation trainee and would like to arrange a CBD, or would like to become a MITS debriefer please contact a debriefer in your Trust. (docs/implementer_contact.pdf) or Deborah Millar

 Northern Ireland foundation trainee?